ProjectVanguard/TelloObjectDetection/README.md

 # IRIS Tello Demo

 Part of Project Vanguard's Fall 2020 Semester Projects, IRIS focused on providing a scalable machine learning model for object detection, that would serve as a demo for the features implemented on the team's main line of drones.
+### Venv Installation

+To download all the dependencies related to this project, begin by creating a Virtual Environment:

+python -m venv venv/

+Activate the Venv by running:

+source venv/bin/activate

+To deactivate, simply put:

+deactivate

+Install all of the dependencies using:

+pip install -r requierments.txt
 ### How it Works

 The Tello will carry out code running on a host computer connected to the broadcasting wifi signal coming from the drone itself.
 Through this network, the aircraft will execute receiving commands using UDP.